 Plant this variety of dogwood in well-watered, loamy, acidic, sandy soil.
 Kousa dogwood trees are adapted to USDA Hardiness Zones 5 to 8.

-6. Kwanzan cherry (Prunus serrulata Kwanzan)
+6. Kwanzan Cherry (Prunus serrulata Kwanzan)

 Kwanzan cherries are among the most popular ornamental cherry trees because they have a relatively small footprint.
 They grow up to 25 feet tall, but they do not spread out like other cherry trees.
 Their upright habit makes them a good choice for marking the boundaries of your landscape or creating a tall, pink, blooming hedgerow of beautiful spring blooms.